TopoMap: A Feature-based Semantic Discriminator of the Topographical Regions in the Test Input Space: Results

 Additionally, we analysed whether different configurations of the same MO tend to be killed by the same aggregations.
 In Table~\ref{tab:kill_analysis}, we present the results at both the mutation operator and the subject levels.
-For each mutation operator in column `MO', column `\#Subj' shows the number of subjects to which it was applied, while columns with subject names show the number of configurations this operator has for each subject.
-Column `Mean\#Confs' show the average number of configurations across all subjects for each operator.
-Column `KillHalf' shows the probability that the killing aggregation selected by \topomap kills at least half of the MO's configurations, and column `KillFull' shows the probability that the aggregation kills all the configurations of the MO.
-At the bottom of the table, row `\#MOs' shows the number of MOs applied per subject and rows `KillHalf' and `KillFull' show the average probabilities per subject calculated across all applicable operators.
+For each mutation operator in column `\emph{MO}', while columns with subject names show the number of configurations this operator has for each subject.
+Column `\emph{Mean\#Confs}' shows the average number of configurations across all subjects for each operator.
+Column `\emph{KillHalf}' shows the probability that the killing aggregation selected by \topomap kills at least half of the MO's configurations, and column `\emph{KillFull}' shows the probability that the aggregation kills all the configurations of the MO.
+At the bottom of the table, row `\emph{\#MOs}' shows the number of MOs applied per subject and rows `\emph{KillHalf}' and `\emph{KillFull}' show the average probabilities per subject calculated across all applicable operators.

-Results indicate that `KillHalf' probability is higher than 80\% for 71\% of the operators.
+Results indicate that `\emph{KillHalf}' probability is higher than 80\% for 71\% of the operators.
 The highest probability of 100\% is observed for the AAL, RCP, HDB, TCO, ARM operators, and the lowest probability is reached by the RAW operator (55\%).
 Moreover, this probability reaches 100\% on at least one subject for 12 operators out of 17 (TAN, ACH, HNE, HBS, HDB, TCL, HLR, LCH, OCH, CWI, TCO, TUD).
-When it comes to `KillFull' probability, the results range from 0\% (AAL, ARM) to 100\% (HDB) with an average of 34\%.
+When it comes to `\emph{KillFull}' probability, the results range from 0\% (AAL, ARM) to 100\% (HDB) with an average of 34\%.